Locating Solomon's Temple

 Notice that

-this decreases the northern section of the compound making it the smallest of
+this decreases the northern section of the compound making it the

 the outer courts.